itsmuntadhar/Project-Phoenix/README.md

 or entering this command in NuGet Console: Install-Package Windows-Remote-Arduino

 v0.2.3.5 Changelog:

 Saving YOUR programs, locally, to open them later.

-Files Managments will be enhanced next update.
+Files Managements will be enhanced next update.

-Better connection managment.
+Better connection management.

 Various improvements.